ddrcode/teensy_6502_bridge/README.md

                                              A11 --- | 32        33 | --- A12
     * - tri-state pin,                               +--------------+
     @ - async,
-    / - active on low
+    / - active on low,
+    M - routed to CPU pin 35 through the configuration switch (S2) on the PCB;
+        unused with a W65C02, carries the E (emulation) status of a W65C816
 ```

 ### Default configuration